Chef Marvin Swaner

 “The direction we’re trying to turn is to do more local and keep it as fresh as possible.
-It’s hard to do that year round.
+It’s hard to do that year-round.
 Before I came to Aikens Group, I came from a farm that had 17 acres of garden.
 Prefer that [spontaneity] over having a set menu.
 I think you have to be a little bit personal in restaurants to make it different from other places.”
 For Marvin, that’s adding little personal touches here and there and really listening to what the customers like.
 If they love the fresh tomato on a certain dish, Marvin may just give them a whole tomato for them to enjoy as a ‘thank you’ for coming out.

-It’s the personal energy that Marvin brings to the restaurants he works that helps set them apart from the rest.
+It’s the personal energy that Marvin brings to the restaurants he works that help set them apart from the rest.
 “As a hotel on the interstate, we have two guests that come and ask for something local.
 It is hard because of the restrictions the franchise puts on us, but I am allowed some freedom to buy locally since here at the Aikens Group we do banquets as well.
-We have a long way to go however, since the quality control a franchise wants almost eliminates working with a local farmer for the main menu.
+We have a long way to go, however, since the quality control a franchise wants almost eliminates working with a local farmer for the main menu.

 Marvin claims it’s just about keeping it fresh and keeping it simple.
 He’s a firm believer in quality over quantity.
-“If you’re going to have a piece of fish or a steak, don’t hide it with sauces!
+“If you’re going to have a piece of fish or steak, don’t hide it with sauces!
 It’s okay to have something with it, but I want you to taste that cut of meat or seafood.
 So many people will spend less money on something and hide it with sauce.”

 What is your favorite thing about working at hotels?